-You Don’t Have to Give-up on Your Existing Business
+You Don’t Have to Give Up on Your Existing Business

 In the business world, every customer counts.
 As a startup, you usually work so hard to bring each customer, that the thought of losing them is literally painful.
 So the first thing for you to understand in order to be willing to take this step is that it doesn’t mean giving up on your existing customers.
 Not even the ones currently in the pipeline.